How Retailers Can Increase Consumer Engagement

 25 March 2021

-Context and location is one of the single biggest factors in determining whether consumers will engage with digital devices.
-The usage data gathered by the Ombori Grid platform from installations we’ve done in stores all over the world shows that just 20% of devices account for over 80% of consumer engagements.
+Context and location are one of the single biggest factors in determining whether consumers will engage with digital devices.
+The usage data gathered by the ITAB Cloud platform from installations we’ve done in stores all over the world shows that just 20% of devices account for over 80% of consumer engagements.

 However, there isn’t a simple formula for determining the best placement for a device.
 You can’t, for example, simply say that devices near the entrance of a store will get more usage than those at the back.
 It depends on what the device is intended to achieve.